 We had lunch at the Satu’li Canteen and it was really good.
 The Disney Dining Plan is accepted there.
 We will be following up with a Review of this new restaurant in the next day or so.
 Stay tuned to the Chip and Company Facebook page for this pending Lunch Review of Satu’li Canteen.

 The overall Annual Passholder Preview experience of Pandora-The World of Avatar was very good.
 We found it to be quite organized and we expect that Disney has a plan in place for opening weekend as well.
 While FastPass+ is certainly the way to go, one important note here is that the Stand-by queues are magnificent and we highly recommend experiencing these as well.
-We will be there that evening for extended hours and are looking forward to experienceing Pandora-The World of Avatar at night.
+We will be there opening day during the evening for extended hours and are looking forward to experienceing Pandora-The World of Avatar at night.

 Do you have a scheduled Annual Passholder Preview time in the near future?
 Please leave your comments in the box below.